Note: Files are in Adobe (PDF) format.

 Total Equity

-As at 30 September 2021, the Group’s total equity amounted to RMB886.4 million.
-The increase was mainly due to total comprehensive income of RMB30.9 million for 1H FY2022.
+As at 31 March 2025, the Group's total equity amounted to RMB1,020.9 million.
+The increase was mainly due to total comprehensive income of RMB47.1 million, partly offset by dividends paid in the year under review.

-The Group reported a net increase in cash and cash equivalents amounting to RMB70.2 million in 1H FY2022 mainly due to:
+The Group reported a net increase in cash and cash equivalents amounting to RMB22.9 million in 2H FY2025 mainly due to:

-Notwithstanding with the increase in revenue in 1H FY2022, the Group expects the operating environment in 2H FY2022 to be challenging for the reasons as mentioned above.
-The Group remains vigilant and committed in exercising cost discipline and will take necessary remedial actions, where possible.
+The Group expects the operating environment to be challenging.
+The Group remains vigilant and committed to exercising cost discipline and will take necessary remedial actions, where possible.